rapala61/experiments/README.md

 # Disclaimer

-Every experiment will have it's own disclaimer section.
-It indicated the state of the experiment.
+Experiments may have their own disclaimer section.
+It may communicate pending items, bugs, or nice to haves.
 I (or any other contributor) may make updates to the code at any time.
-We will do our best to update the docs accordingly.
+We will do our best to update the docs (and any disclaimer) accordingly.

 # Authors
 Experiments ⚗️  is developed with ❤️ and ☕️ by [Rafael Pacas](https://github.com/rapala61).